fonnesbeck/mcmc_pydata_london_2019/README.md

 otherwise you can [download a zip file](https://github.com/fonnesbeck/mcmc_pydata_london_2019/archive/master.zip) of its contents, and unzip it on your computer.

 The repository for this tutorial contains a file called `environment.yml` that includes a list of all the packages used for the tutorial.
-If you run
+If you run:

     conda env create

 from the main tutorial directory, it will create the environment for you and install all of the packages listed.
 This environment can be enabled using:

     conda activate mcmc_tutorial

+Then, I recommend using JupyterLab to access the materials:

+    jupyter lab